MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 To troubleshoot, you can use verbose logs (`AppCenter.setLogLevel(Log.VERBOSE)` before `AppCenter.start`) to check if minidumps are sent after the app is restarted.

 > [!NOTE]
-> The app sends the minidump file as a binary attachment to App Center.
-Since App Center allows only one binary attachment, you can send only text attachments with the native crash report.

-> [!NOTE]
 > There is a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.

 ### Symbolication